Trespass in Oklahoma: Don’t Go There

 Recklessly driving an automobile or other motor vehicles on private land in a way that endangers others raises the stakes.
 Prosecutors might then allege aggravated recreational trespass.

-A first offense for aggravated recreational trespass can result in a $500 fine and/or 1o days in jail.
+A first offense for aggravated recreational trespass can result in a $500 fine, or 1o days in jail, or both.

 Under Oklahoma law, a person such as a shopkeeper or any other professional who runs a business may ban you from entering the premises if you have been convicted of a crime on the property such as shoplifting, vandalism, or disturbing the peace.
 A shopkeeper must notify you of the ban.

-Once notified, if you willfully enter the property or remain there after being forbidden, you may be convicted of trespass and sentenced to up to 30 days in the county jail and/or up to $250 in fines.
-Okla.
-Stat.
-21 § 1835.1.
+Once notified, if you willfully enter the property or remain there after being forbidden, you could be convicted of trespass.
+The court could and sentence you to up to 30 days in the county jail, or up to $250 in fines, or both.

 Free Consultation: Tulsa Criminal Lawyer